 A detailed geotechnical survey and appraisal will be required.

-Ground investigations should include the following information where the proposal connects to or interferes with the impermeable lining of an artificial cut or canalised navigation:-
+Ground investigations should include the following information where the proposal connects to or interferes with the impermeable lining of an artificial cut or canalised navigation:

 It is important that the level and the quality of information provided is consistent with the complexity of the proposed works and that any subsequent design assumptions used in the temporary and permanent works are supported by the findings of such an investigation.
-Where insufficient Ground Investigation data is available, designers will have to use conservative soil parameters in the design of the works that may result in substantial additional costs.
+Where insufficient ground investigation data is available, designers will have to use conservative soil parameters in the design of the works that may result in substantial additional costs.

-The Ground Investigation should be sufficient to reduce the risks associated with unforeseen ground conditions to a tolerable level.
+The ground investigation should be sufficient to reduce the risks associated with unforeseen ground conditions to a tolerable level.

 Care should be taken not to disturb wildlife when carrying out any intrusive investigations (boreholes, trial pits, etc).
 Of the wildlife most likely to be encountered, badgers (and their setts), nesting birds, bats, water voles and all reptiles require special attention as they are all legally protected.

 No borehole shall be drilled or trial pit excavated within six metres of the water's edge or within the water channel without our written permission.
-Normally, this will be necessary as it is a requirement to determine the composition and properties of the bed/lining material, to assess whether the lining extends behind the bank protection, or to locate services or other buried structures, to provide the level of detail for Canal & River Trust to fully assess your proposals for construction of the marina entrance.
+Normally, this will be necessary as it is a requirement to determine the composition and properties of the bed/lining material, to assess whether the lining extends behind the bank protection, or to locate services or other buried structures, to provide the level of detail for us to fully assess your proposals for construction of the marina entrance.

 Whilst undertaking site investigation works within or adjacent to the canal, appropriate measures must be taken to avoid disturbing the existing canal lining.
 However, if it will be necessary to affect the navigation channel, within the existing waterway width, for temporary or permanent works, then bed profiling for a sufficient distance either side of the works should be carried out.
 In such cases, any investigations must be agreed in detail with us in order to minimise the risk of damage to the canal.

-Other conditions which must be observed are:
+Other conditions which must be observed are as follows.

-All access roads used, and fences and hedges disturbed during the investigation should be fully reinstated to our satisfaction.
+All access roads used, and fences and hedges disturbed during the investigation, should be fully reinstated to our satisfaction.

-Where it is necessary to leave apparatus such as piezometers or survey stations on our land, the design of the installations, including details of covers etc, must be acceptable to us and a commercial agreement may also be required.
+Where it is necessary to leave apparatus such as piezometers or survey stations on our land, the design of the installations, including details of covers, etc, must be acceptable to us and a commercial agreement may also be required.